jmriesen/rust-RSM/README.md

 - Exposing a Safe API to the C code

 ### Safe API Considerations
-Most of the other crates in this project use the unsafe API currently, but I would like to move towards only exposing a safe API.
+Most of the other crates in this project currently use the Unsafe API, but I would like to move towards only exposing a Safe API.

 #### Concurrency Considerations
 The original RSM code was a single threaded/multi process application.
 Because of this, there are many references to global variables without any sort of synchronization control.
-Rust by default runs all of its unit tests in parallel (multi-threaded) so care has to be taken whenever the Rust unit tests call out to C in order to avoid race conditions.
+Rust by default runs all of its unit tests in parallel (multi-threaded), so care must be taken whenever the Rust unit tests call out to C in order to avoid race conditions.

 Additionally, C uses a shared memory segment to manage cross process communication.

 #### Type Considerations
 There are of course all the normal C vs Rust type considerations.
-However, in addition to those, the original C code makes heavy use of un-sized types and quasi self references types.
+However, in addition to those, the original C code makes heavy use of un-sized types and quasi self referential types.

 ###### Dynamically Sized Types
 One fairly common dynamically sized type used in the ordinal C code is `CSTRING`.
-The struct definition claims to hold a `[u_char;65535]`; however in practice that is only the max size for this type.
+The struct definition claims to hold a `[u_char;65535]`; however, in practice that is only the max size for this type.
 If the string is smaller than 65535 bytes (most of the time), then the C code only allocates enough space to hold the string.

 Rust does have a way of creating dynamically sized types, but I have not explored that yet.

-###### Quasi Self References
+###### Quasi Self Referential Types.
-Self references in Rust are challenging, since unless you use [Pin](https://doc.rust-lang.org/std/pin/index.html), Rust assumes that everything can be moved.
+Self references in Rust are challenging since, unless you use [Pin](https://doc.rust-lang.org/std/pin/index.html), Rust assumes that everything can be moved.
 Fortunately, the C types are only kind of self referential.
 They frequently assume that type A will be immediately followed by type B, so we end up with the logical composite type AB.